Radiographs (X-rays) provide a complete picture of your pet's health including the examination of:

 - Urinary system

-Our radiographs are done on-site and results are available immediately.
+To insure an accurate diagnosis, quality and timely X-rays are an imperative step.
+Therefore, our radiographs are done on-site and results are available immediately.

-This process allows us to obtain a three dimensional image of your pet’s organs.
+Ultrasound allows us to obtain a three dimensional image of your pet’s organs.

-This non-invasive, state of the art technology uses sound waves to painlessly examine specific internal organs.
+More importantly, this non-invasive, state of the art technology uses sound waves to painlessly examine specific internal organs.